shawngraham/cdh2020/content/en/tutorials/excel.md

 ![](https://digiarch.netlify.app/images/rstudio/rstudio3.png)

 You will copy the code chunks below _into_ the script window; then, you run the script one line at a time.
-The _results_ will show up in the console window (the code will copy to the console; if everything runs correctly, the console will just show you anoterh `>` to indicate all is good.
+The _results_ will show up in the console window (the code will copy to the console; if everything runs correctly, the console will just show you another `>` to indicate all is good.
 But if things *aren't* good, the error messages will print in the console.)

 The first thing we're going to do is get set up so that we can import some data directly from the web.
 We use the `RCurl` package to do that (packages are like little bits of simpler code put together to do particular tasks; you can think of them as like specialized lego bricks):